mamonu/mamonulabs.github.io/index.md

 ## Frac brands

-    Ad Infinitum
+    * Ad Infinitum
-    Analog Metropolis
+    * Analog Metropolis
-    Barton
+    * Barton
-    Blacet Research
+    * Blacet Research
-    BugBrand (only banana jacks)
+    * BugBrand (only banana jacks)
-    CGS usually availiable through Metalbox if you cannot DIY Flight of Harmony
+    * CGS usually availiable through Metalbox if you cannot DIY
+    * Flight of Harmony
-    j3rk
+    * j3rk
-    Metalbox
+    * Metalbox
-    MFOS – not format specific and can be powered by +/-15V[12] Oakley Sound Systems – some support for Frac and some 5U PCBs can fit behind a Frac panel.[13]
-PAIA
+    * MFOS – not format specific and can be powered by +/-15V[12]
+    * Oakley Sound Systems – some support for Frac and some 5U PCBs can fit behind a Frac panel.
+    * PAIA
-    Stroh Modular
+    * Stroh Modular
-    Synthasonic
+    * Synthasonic
-    Synthesis Technology MOTM – never supported Frac but some 5U PCBs will fit behind a Frac panel.[13]
-Wiard
+    * Synthesis Technology MOTM
+    * Wiard

 Currently Metalbox is the only one thats open to business availiable to buy things from.